nautobot/nautobot/nautobot/docs/development/best-practices.md

 ## Base Classes

 - All FilterSet classes should inherit from either `nautobot.utilities.filters.BaseFilterSet` (for bare-bones models) or `nautobot.extras.filters.NautobotFilterSet` (for models that support both change-logging and custom fields).
-    - Similarly, all FilterSet inner `Meta` classes should inherit from either `BaseFilterSet.Meta` or `NautobotFilterSet.Meta` as applicable.
 - All Serializer classes should inherit from `ValidatedModelSerializer`.

 ## Model Existence in the Database